shouryasen/shouryasen.github.io/_pages/working_papers.md

 **2. Authoritarian coalitions, dynamic incentives, and institutions**

 A second research agenda involves the formal modeling and empirical study of dynamic incentives in authoritarian coalitions.
 In another paper from my dissertation, I argue that institutional change during the third wave of democratization can be more parsimoniously understood by accounting for the impact of economic shocks on authoritarian coalitions.
-This studies authoritarian institutions in the historical context of the 1970s and 1980s, when they steadily emerged across the world, in a range of country contexts.
+I study authoritarian institutions in the historical context of the 1970s and 1980s, when they steadily emerged across the world, in a range of country contexts.

 **Sovereign debt, democratization, and authoritarian institutions in the third wave** (draft available on request)